ddempsey/ENGSCI263_2019/README.md

 ## Getting Started

 Download and unzip a local copy of this library.
-Open a Jupyter Notebook server and then open intro/intro.ipynb.
+Open a Jupyter Notebook server and then open calibration/calibration.ipynb.

 Alternatively, clone a copy of this library into your Microsoft Azure Account.

 ## Authors

 **David Dempsey**
-**Colin Simpson**